djyde/unboxing/README.md

 When copy the `_unboxing.config.js` file in template, it would be renamed to `unboxing.config.js`.

 - `prompts` [enquirer](https://github.com/enquirer/enquirer) prompt objects.
-The results would pass to the template file:
+The results would be passed to the template file:

 ```js
 module.exports = {